By accepting you will be accessing a service provided by a third-party external to https://www.sightlines-initiative.com/

 A diary page from visiting a preschool in Reggio Emilia, Italy

 Typing up notes from a 2019 visit, it occurred to me that it could be interesting to share.
-Perhaps it will only work for those who in any case can picture the life of a preschool in Reggio, I don't know ... (there is a rather informative minute's video on our page 'Introductory Articles on Reggio Emilia's Preschools' which may help in filling out a picture.) ... anyway here it is....
+It may help you picture the life of a preschool in Reggio.
+There is also a lovely minute's video by Reggio on our page 'Introductory Articles on Reggio Emilia's Preschools' . ...

 Spring 20019 visit to Otto Marzo Preschool